daisyUniverse/f0-powerglove/README.md

 ---

+It is a known bug that having this code running makes the existing physical "Ok" and the "Down" not work - I do not currently know why, but the GPIO OK and Down buttons still work

 (side note: There are some modifications to the settings, but these are not finished or functional yet, it just adds a little UI line for now and steals its data from another system setting...
 I will in time make it actually functional, but until then, feel free to not build that.)